 The WSP Occupational External Dosimetry TBD (ORAUT-TKBS-0028-6) describes methods and concepts for measuring occupational external dose to workers.
-It provides technical data dose reconstructors can use to evaluate, with claimant-favorable assumptions, external occupational doses that can reasonably be associated with worker radiation exposures.
+It provides technical data dose reconstructors can use to evaluate, with favorable to claimant assumptions, external occupational doses that can reasonably be associated with worker radiation exposures.